Prevention. Detection. Communication.

 - Scoring leaders also monitor GRE Raters' performance throughout the scoring session by reviewing their scores on operational essays, validity essays and calibration test results, and by monitoring score distributions.
 Scoring leaders also provide readers with ongoing support and guidance.
 GRE Raters who deviate from the acceptable level of accuracy are retrained or dismissed.

-See our scoring page to read more about how ETS scores the GRE revised General Test.
+See our scoring page to read more about how ETS scores the GRE General Test.

-In January 2011, ETS began using a more secure paper for official GRE score reports that includes the following features:
+ETS uses a secure paper for official GRE score reports that includes the following features:

 - A chain-link watermark on the back of the paper, which is visible when held at a 45-degree angle.
 This is the easiest, most obvious method of verifying the authenticity of an official score report.